MonkeyIsNull/TinyTotVM/docs/IR_ARCHITECTURE.md

 ## Overview

-The IR system answers the fundamental question: **"Can concurrency operations be compiled to register form?"** - The answer is **YES**.
-The IR system successfully translates all TinyTotVM operations, including complex concurrency primitives, to register-based instructions.
+The IR system was built to translate all TinyTotVM operations, including complex concurrency primitives, to register-based instructions.

 ## Key Components